kimpro12/Kimpro/README.md

-In the host put all file in and enjoy
+In the host put all file in
+except installer.sh and enjoy